tedneward/Azgaarnoth/History/Timeline.md

 * **5387 AF**: Bagonbian Breakaway

 * **5566 - 5984AF**: **Dradehalian Descent and Rise.**
     The landing of the Ulmhorde on eastern Dradehalia took those populations by surprise, and the humans and elves living there found themselves dreadfully outnumbered.
-Over the next hundred years, the Hordes moved west steadily, and city after city fell to Horde forces.
-Swagab, the Hordes' principal landing point, was rebuilt, however, as the Hordes began to learn and adapt to human and firstborn ways, and in time the Hordes came to call Swagab their "capital", and begin to lay down the trappings of Hordish society.
+Over the next hundred years, as the more vicious and bloodthirsty of the Hordes moved west steadily, city after city fell to Horde forces.
+Swagab, the Hordes' principal landing point, was rebuilt, but their Tragekian neighbors to the north, determined to not allow Ulm uncontested control of the southern continent, begin to infiltrate the Ulmhorde.
+As the Hordes begin to learn and adapt to human and firstborn ways, those not directly involved in the battles to the west begin to call Swagab their "capital", and start to adopt Tragekian ways.
+Meanwhile, as city after city falls to the vicious Hordish assault, Dradehalians grow increasingly desperate.
+Cries for Lirian rescue go either unheard or ignored, and Dradehalian society begins to break down just as steadily as the Hordish march west.

-    The Dradehalians, however, took no notice of the gradual civilization claiming their Hordish neighbors, and grew increasingly desperate.
-Cries for Lirian rescue went either unheard or ignored, and Dradehalian society began to break down just as steadily as the Hordish march west.
-When the Shavew, the largest settlement on Dradehalia, was threatened by Hordish bands in 5617, Dradehalia found itself on the cusp of becoming a Horde territory.
-Much of the continent's food is grown along the shores of the Sunterses River, and if Shavew fell to the Horde, it was reasonable to assume that much of that food would not reach the cities to the west that depended on it.
-Should Shavew fall, so would fall human mastery of the southern continent.
+    * **5617 - 5623 AF**: Siege of Shavew begins: When the Shavew, the largest settlement on Dradehalia, is threatened by Hordish bands, Dradehalia finds itself on the cusp of becoming a Horde territory.
+Much of the continent's food is grown along the shores of the Sunterses River, so if Shavew falls to the Horde, it is reasonable to assume that much of that food would not reach the cities to the west that depend on it.
+Thus, should Shavew fall, so would fall human mastery of the southern continent.
 Relocation further west was discussed and explored, but for most of the leaders of the southron humans, it was clear that their last stand was likely at Shavew.

-    Cursing the Lirians who had abandoned them and forced them into such measures, the Dradehalians began to explore any and all measures (military, arcane, divine, or otherwise) that would enable them any measure of success against the Hordes.
-Thus began the Dradehalians' slow descent into collective madness.
-Agents were dispatched all over the continent to pursue any and all sort of options, even including several quests to obtain fiendish assistance, if it could be found.
-It was during the five-year siege of Shavew that a figure emerged of notorious brutality, naming himself only "the Dread Emperor".
+        Cursing the Lirians who had abandoned them and forced them into such measures, Dradehalians begin to explore any and all measures (military, arcane, divine, or otherwise) that would enable them any measure of success against the Hordes.
+Thus begins the Dradehalians' slow descent into collective madness.
+Agents are dispatched all over the continent to pursue any and all sort of options, even including several quests to obtain fiendish assistance, if it could be found.

+    * **5620 AF**: Emergence of the Dread Emperor: It was during the Siege of Shavew a figure emerges of notorious brutality, naming himself only "the Dread Emperor".
 Before long the Hordes came to fear his presence as his cruelty was eclipsed only by his military successes, and through repeated pitched battles the Hordes came to understand they had met someone who could perhaps be their match.
 A decade after the siege of Shavew started, the Dread Emperor broke the siege, forced the Hordes back to Eagmeaybar and Snaven, and paused.

         Over the next two hundred years, all of Dradehelia would come to understand the nature of the bargain they had made for their freedom, for once the Hordes were entrenched, the Dread Emperor took the bulk of his army and marched north and west, brutally subjugating the remainder of Dradehalia by conquest, diplomacy, or treachery.
 Periodically, the Hordes to the east would challenge, and the Dread Emperor would race his armies to meet the incursion and beat them back, then the reclamation of Dradehalia would resume.
 For some, the conquest was met with reluctant enthusiasm at the idea of a leader who could face down the Hordes; for others, resigned acceptance of their fate; still others continued to curse Liria for her indifference, and eagerly embraced the new order if it meant turning their attentions northward.

-    Once Dradehalia was secure, the Dread Emperor turned his attention eastward again, but by this time two new factors had emerged: the three-way battles for the Chidian continent were in full swing, threatening (he believed) his western flank, and the Hordes to the east had learned from his  actions and were themselves embracing a deeper level of brutality than before.
-(In fact, the Hordes were facing a schism of their own, between those that sought a more civilized and peaceful Hordish existence to the north in Trakegia, and those in the south in Dradehalia who sought to return to their fiercer roots of conquest and subjugation.)
+        Once Dradehalia was secure, the Dread Emperor turned his attention eastward again, but by this time two new factors had emerged: the three-way battles for the Chidian continent were in full swing, threatening (he believed) his western flank, and the Ulmhorde had not been quiescent, learning from his actions and themselves embracing a deeper level of brutality than before.
 The Dread Emperor found that his Empire was stretched thin, particularly if he wished to have the level of control over the populace that his governance style required, and he chose that control over expansion.
 After pushing the Hordes east of the Golpoint River, he declared the Hordes "beaten" and began his long campaign of subversion and treachery in all directions.

-* **5572 AF**: Yithi emerges; Pact of the Five Nations signed
+* **5572 AF**: Yithi emerges; Pact of the Five Nations signed.

-* **5608 AF**: Yithi dies, Five Nations declares themselves to the be Principality of Yithi
+* **5608 AF**: Yithi dies, Five Nations become the Principality of Yithi.
+Alalihat and Zabalasa both send emissaries, but are still distrustful of the Hordes and resume skirmishing and raiding.
+Yithi tribes return the favor for several hundred years.

 * **5699 AF**: Whavesimian Breakaway

+* **5712 AF**: Tragekia announces incorporation of many of the Ulmhorde tribes into the Tragekian United Hordes.
+Ulmhorde reaction is swift and brutal, but met head-on.
+The Tragekians settle in simply to hold the lines; the Ulmhorde prepares to annihiliate their former brethren.
+Hordes battle for a hundred years in the harsh forests of Chox, [Driord](/Cities/Driord.md) and [Gigdilk](/Cities/Gigdilk.md) with little to show for the effort.
+Hordes residing in [Paxi](/Cities/Paxi.md) routinely switch sides for profit.
+Several tribes in Chox betray the Ulmhorde and move east into Tragekia, founding a new city in a defensible valley and call it [Eastern Chox](/Cities/EasternChox.md).

-* **5744 AF**: Council of Seers declares the nation of Zhi; immediately recognized by Yithi
+* **5744 AF**: Council of Seers declares the nation of Zhi; immediately recognized by Yithi.
+Tragekia sends emissaries.

 * **5987 AF**: Bedian Breakaway